How does a Binary MLM Plan Work?

 - 2:3 or 3:2 ratio

-Note: Commissions are paid or the binary payout cycle is set on a daily, weekly, monthly, or periodic basis.
+Note: In a binary MLM plan formula, commissions are paid or the binary payout cycle is set on a daily, weekly, monthly, or periodic basis.

 1:1 Sales Ratio: Commissions paid once the sales volume of the left and right leg matches a 1:1 ratio.